 The MOA will provide employees and covered dependents access to health benefits, including medical, dental, audio and vision coverage, with multiple design options to choose.
 An opt-out program to waive MOA health plan coverage for employees with other health insurance coverage is available.
-If an employee shows proof of other coverage, employee may choose to waive medical coverage and receive a \$350.00/month financial incentive.
+If an employee shows proof of coverage, the employee may choose to waive medical coverage and if coverage is through a different credible coverage plan, receive a \$350.00/month financial incentive.
 Opt-out program conditions and criteria will be established by the Director, or designee.
 Health Benefit Plans are subject to the provisions and terms of the plan documents.
 In the final quarter of the calendar year, the MOA shall hold an open enrollment period for employees to enroll in or make changes to their benefit elections to be effective January 1st of the following year.